Tinkerforge/doc/de/source/Low_Level_Protocols/TCPIP.rst

   Additionally, the R option can be used together with the E flag, see below.

-* Authentication (1 bit): This bit is set to 1 if the authentication is used (not implemented yet on Bricks).

-* Other Options (2 bit): Two currently unused options, for future use.
+* Other Options (3 bit): Three currently unused options, for future use.

 Flags: